 What is “the stall,” you ask?
 In a nutshell, it’s a point at which the internal temperature of a large piece of meat stops rising during a long, low ‘n’ slow session.

 Want to know more?
-Click here for the full story. <insert internal link to The Stall article>
+Click here for the full story: What is the BBQ stall?
+And how to beat it.

 Wrapping your meat late helps lock in the heat and moisture as the meat nears the end of the cook.
 The loose-fitting, loose-fibred paper allows the meat to breath better than foil does, which can be wrapped too tightly.
 Wrapping can speed up the cook time, too, so you’ll be enjoying your food sooner.